|Space Telescope Science Institute|

 Table 3.3: Arguments for Running calcos in Python:

-Association table (asn) or individual raw file (rawtag, rawaccum) to be processed Have calcos find the spectrum location and centre the extraction box on that location Save temporary files: x1d_a, x1d_b, lampflash_a, and lampflash_b
+Association table (asn) or individual raw file (rawtag, rawaccum) to be processed Have calcos find the spectrum location and center the extraction box on that location Save temporary files: x1d_a, x1d_b, lampflash_a, and lampflash_b

 3. To run calcos from the Unix/Linux/Mac command line:

 Table 3.4: Command-line Options for Running calcos in Unix/Linux/Mac:

 Have calcos find Y location of spectrum To redirect the calcos STDOUT to a file use the following command: